educredentials/obv3-examples/examples.md

       },
       "description": "# Droid Factory Internship\n\nThis badge is awarded to students who have completed an internship at the Naboo Droid Factory.
 The internship is a hands-on experience where students learn how to assemble and repair droids.", "criteria": {
-        "narrative": "Participate in a 2-week internship at the Naboo Droid Factory.", },
+        "narrative": "Participate in a 2-week internship at the Naboo Droid Factory."
+      },
       "inLanguage": "en-US",
       "timeInvestment": 13,